 How to Plan An Action in Your City

-In order to make our voices load and clear, we hope to see actions (of all sizes — from one person to 100+) all over the United States.
+To make our voices loud and clear, we hope to see actions (of all sizes — from one person to 100+) all over the United States.
 Below is a step-by-step guide with creative ideas.
 In addition to the guide below, we have two organizers who can provide one-on-one coaching and support.
 Once you select your site and type of action, the organizers can provide additional information to assist with your planning.
 We will also invite you to online media workshops.
-It is important that you sign up so that we can send you more resources and support.
-While the step-by-step guide is detailed, the process is really quite simple:
+It is important to sign up so that we can send you more resources and support.
+While the step-by-step guide is detailed, the process is simple:

 - Organize a gathering at the site (or online) with fellow educators, family members, students, and community members.
 The group can be any size.
 If you don’t have time to organize a group, pick a site and go on your own or with a friend.
 Every voice and action counts!